 This will be accomplished through our commitment to excellent teaching, a well-designed curriculum with an interesting variety of lessons to motivate and engage all students.
 We have high expectations of all students so that they will recognise and achieve their full potential.
 We hope that students will develop their own skills in analysis, reasoning, creativity, collaboration and self-evaluation so that they can meet the mathematical problems they face with thoughtfulness and enthusiasm.

 Curriculum Details – Maths

-Students in Year 7 follow the Mathematics Mastery scheme of work, adapted to the needs of our students.
+Students in Year 7-11 follow the White Rose Maths scheme of work, adapted to the needs of our students.
 This scheme has been inspired by internationally recognised practice, particularly drawing on evidence from Singapore and Shanghai.
 It is a limitless curriculum, which allows students to investigate the different strands of Mathematics, and through problem solving and rich tasks, deepens their understanding of the subject.
 The scheme prepares them for both their GCSE examinations and for real life, interleaving topics well and developing transferable skills.

 Learning is based on the concrete, pictoral and abstract approach.
 Students are encouraged to use the manipulatives that are available to them and also draw diagrams to support their working.
 There is also an increased emphasis on the use of the correct mathematical language.

-Students will sit 3 written exams at the end of year 11:
+Students will sit 3 written examinations at the end of year 11:

 - Paper 1 – Non Calculator paper, 1 hour 30 minutes, 80 marks